hickory-dns/hickory-dns/bin/README.md

 Hickory DNS provides a binary for hosting or forwarding DNS zones.

-This a named implementation for DNS zone hosting, stub resolvers, and recursive resolvers.
-It is capable of performing signing all records in the zone for server DNSSEC RRSIG records associated with all records in a zone.
+This is a DNS server implementation for DNS zone hosting, stub resolvers, and recursive resolvers.
+It is capable of signing all records in the zone to serve DNSSEC RRSIG records.
 There is also a `hickory-dns` binary that can be generated from the library with `cargo install hickory-dns`.
-Dynamic updates are supported via `SIG0` (an mTLS authentication method is under development).
+Dynamic updates are supported via SIG(0) or TSIG (an mTLS authentication method is under development).

 **NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-dns](https://crates.io/crates/hickory-dns), from `0.24` and onward, for prior versions see [trust-dns](https://crates.io/crates/trust-dns).